dakshpareek/dakshpareek.github.io/content/blog/why-i-should-write.md

 - People say writing improves one's critical thinking and communication skills when they write.
 Hence I am starting this.
 I am thinking of first writing my draft without any LLM help to get the theme and writing style correct.
 At the end, I will be checking it through an LLM for improvement and also listing down in my blog so next time I avoid those pitfalls.
 I'll see if I can find more methods to improve my writing.

+- Writing about what inspired me to start, the roadblocks I hit, and that time I nearly gave up (or a small win that kept me going) helps me see my own arc.
+It’s raw, real, and keeps me grounded.

+- I will going to share what I have learned in my journey.

+- I will try to zoom out and share bigger picture for the things I am writing about.

 That's it for now.

 ---